opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 4. Replace the self-managed dashboards url in the security configuration file with the self-managed dashboards endpoint.
 The purpose of this change is to guarantee that after the user is authenticated by IDP, the redirection occurs to the self-managed dashboards instead of the managed service dashboards.

 > [!IMPORTANT]
-> Customers do not have access to modify the security configuration file hence raise a support case to AWS support to request a change to the self-managed URL endpoint.
+> Customers do not have access to modify the security configuration file hence raise a support case to AWS support to request a change to the self-managed dashboards URL endpoint.
 After the AWS support completes your request, you can check the new endpoint by running API call ```_opendistro/_security/api/securityconfig```, customer can validate the `kibana_url` changes in security configuration file.

 5. Install docker and its dependencies on the EC2 instance
-6. Use the below `docker-compose.yml` file and run the self-managed opensearch dashboards
+6. Use the below `docker-compose.yml` file and run the self-managed dashboards
 ```yml
 version: '3'
 services: